 From a scientific point of view, a Germany-wide temporary shutdown (of approx. 3 weeks) with consistent physical distancing seems advisable at this time.
 Necessary and health-preserving activities must remain possible.
 All efforts in the next weeks and months should be directed towards making pharmaceutical interventions and protective measures available for the public, and towards assuring testing capacities for cases suspected of infection and for those persons entering the country.
 During the shutdown period, preparations must be made for the controlled and selective restart of publicand economic life.

 By means of a temporary “shutdown”, the working group discussed a stringent nationwide curfew until at least after the Easter holidays.
 At that point, the situation would have to be re-evaluated.
 This would not imply a work prohibition, a ban on purchasing food or even a ban on going for walks with the family.
 The goal is to make consistent use of home office, if possible.
 A disciplined spatial distance of 2 meters between people is also crucial, especially if they do not live in the same household.

-In light of the global spread of the SARS-CoV-2 virus and its causative respiratory disease COVID-19, the German National Academy of Sciences Leopoldina is publishing a list of experts for your enquiries.
+The German National Academy of Sciences Leopoldina is publishing lists of experts for your enquiries: